Autism Children's Book for Ages 6 to 14

 Who Am I Behind the Mask?

 Many autistic children spend the day masking to fit in.
-In this creative activity, your child draws and compares “Mask Me” and “Real Me,” helping them understand when they’re masking, who helps them feel safe enough to unmask, and what it feels like to be their authentic self.
+In this creative activity your child draws and compares Mask Me and Real Me, helping them understand when they are masking, who helps them feel safe enough to unmask, and what it actually feels like to just be themselves.

 A 45-page FREE creative digital workbook that guides kids to draw and compare “Mask Me” and “Real Me.”
 Adults help explain what masking means, when kids might use it, and how to recognize the people and places where they can safely be themselves.